FarronF/limerick-council-meetings/meetings/2024/09/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of The Municipal District of Newcastle West 3rd July 2024.md

 Limerick, to the Shannon Estuary.
 This important project involves the construction of a new

-wastewater treatment plant and sewerage infrastructure including a pumping station and--- 6
+wastewater treatment plant and sewerage infrastructure including a pumping station and
+---
+6

 sewer pipelines.
 These essential works will ensure compliance with national and EU